The Minkowski content measure for the Liouville quantum gravity metric: Tightness of Minkowski content approximations

 From the independence of $h_{2r}(0)$ and $(h-h_{2r}(0))|_{B_{2r}(0)}$ (Lemma~\ref{lem:domain-markov-circle-average}) and the fact that $h_{2r}(0) \sim N(0,\log(1/(2r)) )$, we have

-We obtain the lemma by choosing $p = \frac{1}{\xi}(Q-\gamma) = \frac{1}{2}(\frac{4}{\gamma^2} - 1) d_\gamma$. \end{enumerate} \end{proof}
+We obtain the lemma by choosing $u = \frac{1}{\xi}(Q-\gamma) = \frac{1}{2}(\frac{4}{\gamma^2} - 1) d_\gamma$. \end{enumerate} \end{proof}

-The next lemma computes the probability of the event in \hyperref[exit-time-proof:step-2]{Step 2}, in which we find a point $z$ on the lattice $\ep^s \Z^2$ which is close to $\eta(\tau_\ep)$ in both Euclidean and LQG distances.
+The following lemma computes the probability of the event in Step~\ref{exit-time-proof:step-2}, in which we find a point $z$ on the lattice $\ep^s \Z^2$ which is close to $\eta(\tau_\ep)$ in both Euclidean and LQG distances.
 Again, recall the definition of the internal metric in \eqref{eqn:internal-metric}.

 \begin{lem} Suppose $0<a<b$ are given.
 For $s>b$, let $E_{\ep,s}$ be the event that for all $z \in \ep^s\mathbb{Z}^2$ with $\ep^b \leq |z| \leq \ep^a$, we have

 Then, as $\ep \to 0$,

 \end{lem} \begin{proof} Recall the notation $h = h^\gamma + \gamma \log |\cdot|$.
 Consider a fixed $z \in \ep^s \Z^2$ with $\ep^b \leq |z| \leq \ep^a$ for now.
 For $\ep > 0$ is small enough that $|z| - 2\ep^s \geq \ep^b - 2\ep^s \geq \ep^b/2$, by the Weyl scaling axiom, we have